 A biopsy is a medical term for removing tissue from your body, then studying it under a microscope.
 Other tests can find potential tumors.
 But only biopsies can distinguish between normal cells and cancerous cells.

 There are many ways to take a tissue sample.
 Some biopsies can be performed quickly with minimal discomfort.
 Others are more invasive and require sedation.
 The most common biopsy procedures include:

 Your tissue sample will be studied by doctors called pathologists.
 If you have cancer, your results will likely show where your cancer started and how aggressive it is.
 Your tissue may also be tested to see if it contains gene mutations or special proteins to determine if certain treatments such as targeted therapy are appropriate for you.

+The type of biopsy you’ll need depends on several factors.
+These include wherein the body your tumor may be located.
 Mercy offers biopsies to detect cancer and other conditions in nearly every part of the body.
-These include:
+The types of biopsies include:

 If your biopsy shows you have cancer, you may feel overwhelmed.
 But you can also feel hopeful.
 Advances in medicine and technology mean more people are surviving cancer than ever before.
 And with Mercy's caregivers by your side, you don’t have to face cancer alone.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including:

 At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including: